OpenIndiana/oi-docs/docs/handbook/systems-administration.md

 hipster-encumbered (syspub)     origin   online T <system-repository>
 ```

-You can check if your configuration works by issuing `pkg refresh` command in zone. `pkg(1M)` should contact repository indirectly via zones-proxy-client.
+You can check if your configuration works by issuing `pkg refresh` command in the zone. `pkg(1M)` should contact repository indirectly via zones-proxy-client.

-To convert you zone back to non-proxied configuration, run
+To revert your zone to proxy-less configuration, run

 ```
 # pkg set-property use-system-repo False